cascadia-cookbooks/users/README.md

 ### Recommendations

 It is recommended to avoid setting `"action": "remove"` in a users data-bag as this can lead to both unwanted data termination as well as a potential conflict with attempting to remove a user that no longer exists.
-The preferred method to disable a user is to set `"action": "locl"` in that users data-bag.
+The preferred method to disable a user is to set `"action": "lock"` in that users data-bag.